shrush11/Credit-Card-Fraud-Detection/README.md

 1. Clone the project repository from GitHub.
+Using https://github.com/shrush11/Credit-Card-Fraud-Detection.git

 2. Open Visual Studio Code for editing.